01 of 05

 That said, the smaller the container, the less soil there is, so you have a smaller margin of error when it comes to watering.

-Other herbs, like oregano, thyme, rosemary, and basil prefer to dry out between watering so wouldn’t be good candidates for self-watering containers, though I have grown them this way successfully.Continue to 4 of 5 below.
+Other herbs, like oregano, thyme, rosemary, and basil prefer to dry out between watering so wouldn’t be good candidates for self-watering containers.Continue to 4 of 5 below.

 04 of 05